TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-flex-backup-geo-restore.md

 ## **Recommended Steps**

-* Geo-redundant backups are currently not supported on flexible server
+* Geo-redundant backups are currently not supported on Flexible Server.